Skip to article frontmatterSkip to article content

 Finding PI

-Before trying with machine learning, let us first use the Monte Carlo method for estimating .
-In simple words, whenever any computer algorithm involves repeated random sampling to generate some numerical results, we can safely call that a Monte Carlo simulation.
+Before trying this with machine learning, let us first use the Monte Carlo method for estimating π\pi.
+In simple words, whenever a computer algorithm uses repeated random sampling to generate a numerical answer, we can call it a Monte Carlo simulation.

-The concept is simple: imagine randomly tossing darts at a dartboard mounted to a square.
-Now if we are random enough, one can assume that the random darts are uniformly distributed over the square.
-In that case the number of points inside some region inside the square should be proportional to the area of that region.
-Then, can be approximated by four times the number of darts hitting the dartboard divided by the total number of darts thrown.
+The concept is simple: imagine randomly tossing darts at a dartboard mounted inside a square.
+If the darts are random enough, then the points are approximately uniformly distributed over the square.
+The fraction of points falling inside a region should then be proportional to the area of that region.

 import matplotlib.pyplot as plt